aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-text-manipulation/extract-text/_index.md

 Before diving in, make sure you have:

 - A functional Java development environment (JDK 8+).
 - The Aspose.Note for Java library.
-You can download it from the official site [here](https://releases.aspose.com/note/java/).
+You can download it from the official site [Aspose.Note for Java download page](https://releases.aspose.com/note/java/).
 - A sample OneNote file (e.g., `Sample1.one`) placed in a known directory.

 ## Import Packages